Skip to content

 paramName stateName

-The dropdown may be defined in the current (next to Main.rvl.xlsx), in parent test and so on up to the framework root (the folder pointed by the %WORKDIR%).
+The dropdown can be defined in the current (next to Main.rvl.xlsx), in the parent test, and so on, up to the framework root (the folder pointed to by %WORKDIR%).

 States

-RVL Editor always tries to find best match for dropdown column starting from nearest Dropdowns.xlsx and climbing up to the framework root.
+The RVL Editor always tries to find the best match for a dropdown column, starting from the nearest Dropdowns.xlsx and climbing up to the framework root.

-Dropdowns may also be mapped to other values.
-I.e. human-readable menu area names to learned object IDs, state names to state codes, element names to XPath statements and so on.
+Dropdowns can also be mapped to other values, i.e., human-readable menu area names to learned object IDs, state names to state codes, element names to XPath statements, and so on.
 This mapping is done by adjacent columns in Dropdowns.xlsx.
-The mapping may be one to many, so we may define both state code, state order number, state capital for the same state name by adding corresponding columns.
+The mapping can be one-to-many, so you can define the state code, state order number, and state capital for the same state name by adding corresponding columns.

 Full Line Comments

-Anything typed into the Type cell of the commented line is expanded to as many cells as needed to show the text.
+Anything typed into the Type cell of the commented line is expanded to fill as many cells as needed to display the text.
 This is similar to the way Excel extends cell text across sibling empty cells:

 DoLaunch